llamanator-project/llamanator/README.md

 ## Services

-There are numerous services included in Llamanator.
+There are a few services included in Llamanator.
 Each of these services is designed to be run as a Docker container.

 The full list of the services and links included in Llamanator can be found [here](./services.md).